Alex-CD/divide-and-concur/README.md

 An OpenGL maths utility used by the rendering module to calculate complicated stuff like perspective and field of view.

-You'll have to get a
+You'll have to get a copy from the [GLM site](https://glm.g-truc.net/0.9.9/index.html).